 Spanning ten years and two phases, Woods In and Around Towns (WIAT) is a Forestry Commission Scotland initiative to improve quality of life in Scotland’s urban and post-industrial areas through community access to new or regenerated woodland.
 To date, WIAT has brought 11,000 hectares of neglected woodland back into active management, created 1,400 hectares of new urban woodland and created or upgraded over 300 miles of footpaths.

-Building on evidence that green spaces may positively influence mental health, our study looks specifically at the impact of WIAT on the psychological wellbeing and stress levels of people living in deprived communities.
-Running from 2012 to 2016 (with publication in 2017), it is designed to take advantage of WIAT as a natural experiment along Scotland’s ‘central belt’.
+Building on evidence that green spaces may positively influence mental health, our study looked specifically at the impact of WIAT on the psychological wellbeing and stress levels of people living in deprived communities.
+Running from 2012 to 2016 (with publication in 2017), it was designed to take advantage of WIAT as a natural experiment along Scotland’s ‘central belt’.

-This is a controlled study involving a repeat cross-sectional survey of residents living within 1.5 km of six Scottish sites: three where local woods are changed (through the installation of new paths and signage, for example); and three where they are not.
-The comparison element will help us to determine if any changes we see in the communities’ mental health can be attributed to WIAT.
+This was a controlled study involving a repeat cross-sectional survey of residents living within 1.5 km of six Scottish sites: three where local woods were changed (through the installation of new paths and signage, for example); and three where they were not.

-Data has been collected in three waves: before any changes were made to the woodlands (2013); after physical changes were made (2014); and again after further social interventions, like organised walks, have taken place (2015).
-Through an environmental audit, we are carefully monitoring what actually changes in the woodlands, both physically and contextually.
+Data was collected in three waves: before any changes were made to the woodlands (2013); after physical changes were made (2014); and again after further social interventions, like organised walks, had taken place (2015).
+Through an environmental audit, we monitored what actually changed in the woodlands, both physically and contextually.

-We are using a standard way of measuring how stressed people are, the Perceived Stress Scale (PSS), and a range of other methods to achieve secondary, self-reported outcomes related to factors such as physical activity, perception and use of the woodlands, connectedness to nature and social cohesion.
+We used a standard way of measuring how stressed people are, the Perceived Stress Scale (PSS), and a range of other methods to achieve secondary, self-reported outcomes related to factors such as physical activity, perception and use of the woodlands, connectedness to nature and social cohesion.

 Who is working on Woods In and Around Towns?